Back to Course

 What is SPF Alignment?

-An email message is made up of several different headers.
-Each header contains information about certain attributes of an email message, including the date sent, where it was sent, and to who it was sent to.
-SPF deals with two types of email headers:
+An email message is made up of several headers.
+Each header carries information about the message, such as when it was sent, where it came from, and who it was sent to.
+For alignment purposes, SPF involves two identifiers:

-When the domain in the From header and the domain in the return-path header match for an email, SPF alignment passes for that email.
-However, when the two are not a match, it consequently fails.
-SPF alignment is an important criterion that decides whether an email message is legitimate or fake.
+When the domain in the From: header and the domain in the Return-Path align for an email, SPF alignment passes.
+When they do not, it fails.
+SPF alignment is an important factor in deciding whether a message is treated as legitimate under DMARC.

 Case 1: Your SPF alignment mode is set to strict